balakrishnanc/legosdn-site/README.md

 ```
 /legosdn/runtime/conf/
 ├── ctrlr-appv.properties
-├── edu.duke.cs.legosdn.tests.apps.flood.Flooder.properties
+├── edu.duke.cs.legosdn.tests.apps.hub.Hub.properties
 ├── edu.duke.cs.legosdn.tests.apps.rf.RouteFlow.properties
 └── logback.xml
 ```

 The file `ctrlr-appv.properties` contains settings to configure the behavior of the controller and AppVisor.
 The file `logback.xml` is used for configuring the level of logging in all components — Controller, AppVisor,  AppLoader, and Applications.

 Property files to customize the behavior of different applications are named after the canonical name of the application launcher class.
-For instance, the properties file for the application launcher class `edu.duke.cs.legosdn.tests.apps.flood.Flooder` is named `edu.duke.cs.legosdn.tests.apps.flood.Flooder.properties`.
+For instance, the properties file for the application launcher class `edu.duke.cs.legosdn.tests.apps.hub.Hub` is named `edu.duke.cs.legosdn.tests.apps.hub.Hub.properties`.
 Note that the canonical name of the launcher is required to also launch the application from the command-line.

-#### FloodLight Configuration
+### Floodlight Configuration

-FloodLight also requires that the modules to be loaded by the controller be specified upfront, and hence, the FloodLight modules file should contain at least the following two entries.
+Floodlight also requires that the modules to be loaded by the controller be specified upfront, and hence, the Floodlight modules file should contain at least the following two entries.

 ```
 edu.duke.cs.legosdn.core.appvisor.proxy.AppProxy
 edu.duke.cs.legosdn.core.appvisor.proxy.AppAwareLinkDiscoveryManager
 ```

 The `AppProxy` class allows the applications to be started in isolated containers, and the `AppAwareLinkDiscoveryManager` class maintains per-app state related to links discovered in the network.
-The latter also requires that you disable the internal (bundled with FloodLight) `LinkDiscoveryManager` module by commenting it out (in the modules file).
+The latter also requires that you disable the internal (bundled with Floodlight) `LinkDiscoveryManager` module by commenting it out (in the modules file).
 Modify the file further depending on what other modules or applications you intend to load.

-#### AppVisor Configuration
+### AppVisor Configuration

 The sample properties file `ctrlr-appv.properties` to configure the controller and AppVisor is provided below.